Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Materials and Methods

-\subsection{S5.
-Thermal dephasing of the interference phase in in the FQH regime}
+\subsection{S4.
+Temperature dependence and thermal dephasing of the interference phase in the FQH regime}

 As the temperature increases, the amplitude $\delta G$ of the conductance oscillations is observed to decrease; this is theoretically expected due to dephasing processes.
-In the FQH case, quantitative analysis of this dependence is complicated by the non-linear $T, V$ characteristic of the current: the effective back-scattering amplitude of a \emph{single} quantum-point contact scales as a power-law in $T$.\cite{wen_edge_1991, kane_transport_1992, chamon_two_1997} At least in the limit of perturbative backscattering, this RG flow can be cancelled by considering the ratio of the oscillation amplitude and the mean current, $\delta I_B / \bar{I}_B = \delta G_D / (e^2/3h - \bar{G}_D)$ \cite{halperin_theory_2011}.
+In the FQH case, quantitative analysis of this dependence is complicated by the non-linear $T, V$ characteristic of the current: the effective back-scattering amplitude of a \emph{single} quantum-point contact scales as a power-law in $T$ \cite{wen_edge_1991, kane_transport_1992, chamon_two_1997}.
+This can lead to a complex behavior of the interference as a function of temperature, where visibility may even exhibit a maximum at finite temperature for a fixed set of operating voltages, as shown in Fig.~\ref{fig:FQHTempdep}C. At least in the limit of perturbative backscattering, this RG flow can be cancelled by considering the ratio of the oscillation amplitude and the mean current, $\delta I_B / \bar{I}_B = \delta G_D / (e^2/3h - \bar{G}_D)$ \cite{halperin_theory_2011}.
 The result is shown in Fig. \ref{fig:supp_temp_plunger}A, and over a range of $T$ shows exponential dependence $e^{-T / T_0}$ with $T_0 = \SI{87}{mK}$.

 When accounting for thermal fluctuations of the conformal field theory on the edge alone, Ref.\cite{chamon_two_1997} predict $k T_0 = \frac{\hbar v}{\pi \nu L}$ (note their notation for the edge geometry is related to ours by $a = L/2$).
 Relating this to the measured edge capacitance $\frac{h v}{ \nu L} = \frac{e^2}{C_I} \approx \SI{234}{\mu eV}$, we would then predict $k T_0 = \frac{e^2}{2 \pi^2 C_I} = \SI{137}{mK}$, in rather poor agreement with our experiment.
 Here we show the discrepancy with the CFT prediction can be accounted by for by including fluctuations in the bulk quasiparticle number, \cite{halperin_theory_2011} an effect also observed in Ref.\cite{nakamura_direct_2020}.